degeri/DownloadHawk/Readme.md

 python3 main.py
 ```

-Keep the program open to continue monitoring
+Keep the program open for continuous monitoring or add it as a service.

 ## How to edit the config.ini file